 In the final step, configure a Widget to use the Skills routing mode.
 Go to **Channels** > **Website Widgets** and select a Widget to edit, then enter the routing settings under **Chat** > **Routing**.

-Set the **Routing mode** to **Skills** and add an empty skill set by clicking **Add kill set**.
+Set the **Routing mode** to **Skills** and add an empty skill set by clicking **Add skill set**.
 Now assign the set some of the previously configured skills from the **Add skill** dropdown menu.

 A skill set can consist of one up to as many skills as you like and you can add multiple sets to your routing setup.
 You can also remove skills and skill sets.